Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 19 Januari 2026 04.26.48 UTC
+- WIB: Senin, 19 Januari 2026 05.30.18 UTC
-- WITA: Senin, 19 Januari 2026 05.26.48 UTC
+- WITA: Senin, 19 Januari 2026 06.30.18 UTC
-- WIT: Senin, 19 Januari 2026 06.26.48 UTC
+- WIT: Senin, 19 Januari 2026 07.30.18 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: inspirational
+Kategori: technology